QubesOS/qubes-doc/system/gui.md

 -   in dom0, the Xorg server is started with *LD_PRELOAD*-ed library named *shmoverride.so*.
 This library hooks all function calls related to shared memory.
 -   *qubes_guid* creates a shared memory segment, and then tells Xorg to attach it via *MIT-SHM* extension
--   when Xorg tries to attach the segment (via glibc *shmat*) *shmoverride.so* intercepts this call and instead maps AppVM memory via *xc_map_foreign_range*
+-   when Xorg tries to attach the segment (via glibc *shmat*) *shmoverride.so* intercepts this call and instead maps AppVM memory via *xc_map_foreign_pages*
 -   since then, we can use MIT-SHM functions, e.g. *XShmPutImage* to draw onto a dom0 window. *XShmPutImage* will paint with DRAM speed; actually, many drivers use DMA for this.

-The important detail is that *xc_map_foreign_range* verifies that a given mfn range actually belongs to a given domain id (and the latter is provided by trusted *qubes_guid*).
+The important detail is that *xc_map_foreign_pages* verifies that a given mfn range actually belongs to a given domain id (and the latter is provided by trusted *qubes_guid*).
 Therefore, rogue AppVM cannot gain anything by passing crafted mnfs in the `MFNDUMP` message.

 To sum up, this solution has the following benefits: